jagadeeshpalaniappan/jag-kubernetes-ingress-demo-app/README.md

-# Kubernetes Microservice (Sample Node.js App)
+# Kubernetes Demo App (using Ingress)

-This is a sample Book Store (Microservices) Application, This has
+This is a sample Kubernetes Demo App (using Ingress).

 ## Apps Summary: